MinaProtocol/mina/rfcs/0019-storing-client-data.md

 ### API Process

 When a client wants to make a query, it will communicate with another process, the API process.
 Having the API process would offload many asynchronous tasks that the daemon has to perform since it will mainly make queries to the the database.
+We are confident that a large bottleneck for performance improvements in Coda would be the number of async tasks.
+As a result, we cannot afford to make a lot of queries to the dademon process.
+This means that the tasks be delegated to another process, namely the SQL server.

 The positive effect of having an API process is that it allows other developers to make modifications to queries without having to change the inner works of the daemon or the archive process.
 For example,this modification would enable users to query data using RPC serialization or Haxl rather than using GraphQL.
 This also gives us the opprotunity to use services such as Hasura that converts SQL schemas to Graphql schemas to make writing API commands very concise.

 The API process will also make subscription to changes in the daemon and changes in the database.
 The various subscriptions will be discussed in a later part of this RFC.